e-zsche/jomox_resonator_fx_mod/README.md

 ## Hardware Mods

 Here is how my T-Resonators turned out after the mod.
+The knobs are missing on the MKI because it's still open for easy access.

 <p float="left">
  <img src="pic/T-Resonator_MKI_modded.jpg" width="300" />